+The Transition to PoSA piece of code called the ‘difficulty bomb’ was integrated into the Ethereum Virtual Machine.
+Its purpose was to gradually increase the difficulty of mining ethers.
+If it is not delayed, it will eventually make mining impossible.
+Without a replacement or indefinite delays, the ‘Ethereum Ice Age’ will occur.
 The difficulty bomb incentivizes the transition to PoS.
 When Ethereum first launched, PoW was implemented, but the intention to move to PoS was announced as part of the Ethereum roadmap.
 Constantinople’s release delays the bomb going off for another 12 months while making mining less profitable over time.
 By decreasing the mining reward, less money can be made by mining ethers and thus make ether mining financially inviable.

 Where’s Casper?While Constantinople aids the transition to PoS, its announced EIPs do not implement a PoS protocol.
 These protocols are being developed off-chain.
 Currently, there are two:

 Casper the Friendly Finality Gadget (FFG)FFG is being developed by Vitalik Buterin and implements a hybrid PoW/PoS system.
 There are two main features of Casper FFG: